Everything You Need To Know About The Expected Length Of Therapy

 Takeaway

-According to the American Psychological Association, the expected length of therapy can depend on several factors, including the type of therapy you receive, the severity of your condition, and your individual preferences.
+According to the APA, the expected length of therapy can depend on several factors, including the type of therapy you receive, the severity of your condition, and your individual preferences.
 While some individuals may benefit from a few weeks or months of therapy, other people may need ongoing, long-term therapy.
 Ultimately, the decision of how long your therapy will last is up to you and your care provider.
 With BetterHelp, you can connect with a licensed therapist online and work together to determine the length of treatment that’s right for you.
 To get started, reach out to BetterHelp today.

 Explore mental health and healing in therapy